elizabethnewman/tnn/tnn/layers/README.md

 out = layer(x)
 ```

-Creating a tensor layer is also simple, but requires a few more parameters, namely the size of the third dimension and an orthogonal transformation matrix
+Creating a tensor layer is also simple, but requires a few more parameters, namely the size of the third dimension and an orthogonal transformation matrix.
+In accordance with the tensor-tensor product notation, the second dimension of the data is the sample dimension.
 ```python
 import tnn.nn as nn
 import tnn.layers as lay